 Thomas had always wanted to work for Australia’s prestigious airline Qantas.
 And in 1966 he was hired by them.
 At this point he decided to retire from serious competition.
 But he still ran: “You’ve got to actually enjoy it.
 If you don’t enjoy your running there’s something wrong.”
 As well, he maintained his membership with St. George District Athletics Club and began coaching.

-Thomas is just walking now.
+Thomas is just walking for exercise now.
 He had a pacemaker installed after bypass surgery in 2004.
-After retiring from Qantas in 1993 after 26 years, he maintained involvement with his club and recently celebrated 60 years of membership.
+Following retirement from Qantas in 1993 after 26 years, he maintained involvement with his club and recently celebrated 60 years of membership.
 He can look back on a wonderful career which brought him in contact with some wonderful people.
 “I think I competed in the best era,” he says nostalgically.
 He talks fondly of “Gentleman John Landy” and “Gentleman Ron Delany.”
 He proudly recalls how he managed to meet his hero Emil Zatopek at the 1956 Olympics and get the Czech’s signature in his copy of the Kozik biography.
 He speaks highly of his early mentor Percy Cerutty: “He was 50 years ahead of his time.
 He was good to everybody.”
 And he is in regular contact with his old friend Dave Power: “An extremely bloody tough competitor.”
 Thomas was a tough competitor himself, and he will always be remembered as a double world record-holder and as one of Australia’s all-time great runners.

 Note: Unless otherwise stated, quotes are from a December 2011 telephone interview with Albie Thomas.